tomfa/notes.webutvikling.org-old/src/posts/2017-03-29-semantic-vs-content-independent-css/index.md

 If you use content-independent classes, you might call it "tiny-form", because that's **what** it is.

+#### Which name make you more likely to reuse the css class?

-Now, say you're about to create a feature that allows users to input their phone number, and be sent a one-time verification code.
-You could absolutely reuse that style from the example above. **Q: Which name make you more likely to reuse the css class?**
+Say you're about to create a feature that allows users to input their phone number, and be sent a one-time verification code.
+Which class name would make you more inclined to reuse its css?

 - "header-search"
 - "tiny-form"